rolando-cadiz/ICS-313-Convex-Hull-Algorithm-Implementation/README.md

 - greater than 0 -> left turn
 - less than 0 -> right turn
 - equal to 0 -> collinear

+## distanceSq(Point a, Point b)
+In the case of collinear points, we choose the shortest distance from p0 to the collinear points.
+We forgo finding the square root of the distances because we don't explicitly care about the exact distance, just the relative distance (i.e, comparing 5 & 3 is the same as comparing 25 & 9)
+        distanceSq(a, b) = (a.x - b.x)^2 + (a.y - b.y)^2